theandrewfulton/terminal-app/src/testing.md

 1. Select "Create a new task to track"
 1. input "Make Andrew’s bed"

-Should present "Hooray, you're ready to walk for 30 minutes every day"
+Should present "Hooray, you're ready to make andrew's bed every day"

 Once the task has been created.
 A corresponding text file will appear in the “txt” directory.
 The spaces will be replaced with underscored and the extension “.txt” added.
 - walk_for_30_minutes.txt